bala1802/LoRA/README.md

 <img width="985" alt="image" src="https://github.com/bala1802/LoRA/assets/22103095/0685e4b3-5b3d-4b17-ae69-f682d1373251">

 * During the initialization phase, `Matrix A` is endowed with values drawn from a Gaussian distribution, imparting a degree of randomness to the matrix.
 Concurrently, `Matrix B` is initialized with zeros.
 This deliberate configuration is designed to enforce the condition that the product of matrices `B` and `A`, represented as $∆W = BA$, attains a zero value at the outset of the training process.

+* After making adjustments to the model's parameters $∆W * x$, the result is multiplied by $α/r$; where $α$ is a constant related to the adjustments.

+* When using the Adam optimization method, choosing $α$ is similar to choosing the learning rate, especially if the initial values are properly adjusted.

+* To simplify things, the $α$ is set to the first value of $r$, that is tried and not changed afterwards.

+* This scaling process, helps avoiding the need to fine-tune other parameters when experimented with different values of $r$